MelonYang/INV-ER/README.md

 Table 8 in the paper is shown in <a href="Table8">Table 8</a>.<br>

 The detailed meaning of the tables can be seen in the paper.

+Finally, we would like to thank the reviewers for reading this paper and hope you can provide valuable feedback.<br>
+**Best wishes!**